UmarAli6/BloodGlucosePrediction-Python-scikit-learn/README.md

 # Python-scikit-learn-Diabetes
-Python program to predict blood glucose level.
-Uses diabetes data and created predictive models with scikit-learn.
+Machine learning program written in Python to predict blood glucose level.
+Used diabetes data and created predictive models with scikit-learn.
 Different machine learning algorithms are used and the accuracy is compared.